 3. ESTABLISH SUPPORTIVE HABITS

-Tips to Boost Immune System When Pregnant
+Tips to Boost your Immune System When Pregnant

 In the body’s effort to protect your baby, pregnant women endure a weakened immune system.
 Fortunately, you can give your immune system a boost (without harming the little one growing inside you!) via healthy foods, exercise, and supplements.
 Below are a few of the best immune-boosting foods and lifestyle remedies for expectant mothers.